-This week marks My Family Week in the UK, which acknowledges that families come in all shapes and sizes and that we should support and celebrate all their differences and keep each other safe.
+This week marks My Family Week in the UK.
+The week acknowledges that families come in all shapes and sizes and that we should support and celebrate all their differences, but also keep each other safe.

 More accidents happen in the home than anywhere else.
 Every year there are approximately 6,000 deaths as the result of a home accident*.
 Taking the time to find out about some common causes of accidents in the family household and the simple steps you can take to prevent them could be one of the most important things you do for your loved ones.